Looking and feeling your best comes from the inside.

-(From the editors: This guide was originally published in January 2017 and has been updated to reflect the latest news and closures.)
+(From the editors: This guide was originally published in January 2017 and has been updated in 2018 to reflect the latest news and closures.)

-Stretch + Sweat: The Best Yoga, Pilates, and More Fitness Classes & Apps in the Bay Area
+Stretch + Sweat: The Best Yoga, Pilates + Fitness Classes in the Bay Area

 YOGA TO THE PEOPLE

-Stephanie Snyder's studio may look, feel and have the amenities of the Mission's toniest spa, but the droves of devoted yogis who practice at Love Story (473 Valencia St, Mission) come to sweat it out to challenging, spiritual-spiked All-level Vinyasa flows taught by Snyder and her crew of A-list instructors.
-Advanced users pack the weeknight Vinyasa Flow Level 2/3 classes mat-to-mat. // It may be corporate, but there's nothing formulaic about Yoga Tree's Bay Area studios (multiple locations), which offers a broad spectrum of classes from kundalini to kirtan, acro to restorative. // Due to its prime Union Street address, The Pad (1694 Union St, Cow Hollow) has become It Girl central.
+Stephanie Snyder's studio may feel the Mission's toniest spa, but the droves of devoted yogis who practice at Love Story (473 Valencia St, Mission) come to sweat it out to challenging, spiritually spiked all-level Vinyasa flows.
+Advanced practitioners pack the weeknight Vinyasa Flow Level 2/3 classes mat to mat. // It may be corporate, but there's nothing formulaic about Yoga Tree's Bay Area studios (multiple locations), which offer a broad spectrum of classes from kundalini to kirtan, acro to restorative. // Due to its prime Union Street address, The Pad (1694 Union St, Cow Hollow) has become It Girl central.
 You can find the beautiful ones enjoying the studio's creative programming, which includes a restorative practice with aromatherapy and reiki training. // Unobtrusive from the outside, packed and buzzy on the inside, Yoga Flow (1892 Union St, Cow Hollow) is best known for its challenging heated flow classes. // The East Bay's Namaste Yoga (multiple locations in Oakland and Berkeley) offers a wide range of class styles that cover not just athletic variations on flow, but also Nia dance and intensives such as yoga for beauty and aging. // Looking to avoid the sweaty studio?
 Kinesiologist and anusara teacher Jami Grassi teaches regular yoga classes in her Napa Valley barn, with views of Atlas Peak at the Silverado Hills.

 PILATES FOR STRENGTH

 Having been called the "SoulCycle of yoga," Ritual (586 6th St, SoMa and 49 Kearny St, FiDi) offers a 55-minute fast-moving Vinyasa in a heated room.
 It is also the only studio to include one private yoga class per week in its $200 monthly membership. // Not for those looking for a relaxed ride, SoulCycle's (multiple locations Bay Area–wide) energetic and inspiring instructors lead some of the most intense 45-minute cardio classes in town through a series of flat sprints, hill climbs, core work, and the signature SoulCycle "tap back."
 You thought SoulCycle's standard 45-minute sessions were sweaty?
-The brand's new, 60-minute HIIT class will push your heart rate and your sweat glands to their limits. // If you love barre but feel like you need a second workout just to get your cardio in, SALT's (327 Divisadero St, Lower Haight) clever barre-and-boxing fusion class, Barre Fight, will get you strength, length, and sweat in one 60-minute session. // The interval class that launched a thousand copycats, the tried-and-true Barry's Bootcamp (multiple locations in SF) formula mixes treadmill grinds with resistance work.
-The franchise just opened a third SF location in FiDi. // New to North Beach is a training gym focused on small group fitness, but unlike the many excellent and hardcore gyms across town, TribeFit (222 Columbus Ave. #220, North Beach) offers an Exercise Basics and Movement class as a gentle crash course on proper form for popular movements used in standard classes here and elsewhere.
+The brand's new, 60-minute HIIT class will push your heart rate and your sweat glands to their limits. // If you love barre but feel like you need a second workout just to get your cardio in, Salt's (327 Divisadero St, Lower Haight) clever barre-and-boxing fusion class, Barre Fight, will get you strength, length, and sweat in one 60-minute session. // The interval class that launched a thousand copycats, the tried-and-true Barry's Bootcamp (multiple locations in SF) formula mixes treadmill grinds with resistance work.
+The franchise just opened a third SF location in FiDi. // Founded by Sebastien Lagree, who touts his patented Hollywood-favorite workout as the best way to achieve "ninja"-like tight muscles, Lagree has made its way up north, now with seven independently owned Lagree-licensed studios teaching the method in the Bay Area.
+Check our guide for Lagree classes in the Bay Area.

 FITNESS FOR BEGINNERS

-This gorgeously converted church plays host not just to mind expanding art and wellness talks, or posh coworking digs for monthly members, but some of the most forward-thinking group fitness classes in town.
-In addition to strength classes like Stronger and recovery classes like Liz Letchford's the release, the Assembly (449 14th St, Mission) acts as (a stunning) homebase for visiting superstars including Taryn Toomey's the class. // If you're Ashtanga-curious and not yet ready to commit to a self-led Mysore practice, the Ashtanga Primer class at Asta Yoga (417 14th St, Mission) modifies poses to be challenging yet not out of reach for beginners. // SF's most stylish spin on ballet fitness, Avant Barre (592 3rd St, SoMa) features a signature class with fun and functional choreography that uses full-body movements such as pushups en relevé that are more about the sculpting than they are about technique. // Dance and Pilates-inspired, Vertical Method (2848 Webster St, Pacific Heights) uses a vertical pole and a series of bands and weights to strengthen the core and correct "tech neck" and "desk slouch." // For eager beginners hoping to fast-track their way to stripper strength in an non intimidating space, the classes at SF Pole & Dance (301 8th St. #202, SoMa) include Intro to Pole, Intro to Handstand, and Intro to Floor Acrobatics.
+The gorgeously converted church that is now the Assembly (449 14th St, Mission) plays host not just to mind expanding art and wellness talks, or posh coworking digs for monthly members, but to some of the most forward-thinking group fitness classes in town.
+In addition to strength classes like Stronger and recovery classes like Liz Letchford's the release,acts, this place is (a stunning) home base for visiting superstars including Taryn Toomey's The Class. // If you're Ashtanga-curious and not yet ready to commit to a self-led Mysore practice, the Ashtanga Primer class at Asta Yoga (417 14th St, Mission) modifies poses to be challenging yet not out of reach for beginners. // SF's most stylish spin on ballet fitness, Avant Barre (592 3rd St, SoMa) features a signature class with fun and functional choreography that uses full-body movements such as pushups en relevé that are more about the sculpting than they are about technique. // Dance and Pilates-inspired, Vertical Method (2848 Webster St, Pacific Heights) uses a vertical pole and a series of bands and weights to strengthen the core and correct "tech neck" and "desk slouch." // For eager beginners hoping to fast-track their way to stripper strength in an non-intimidating space, the classes at SF Pole & Dance (301 8th St. #202, SoMa) include intros to pole, handstands, and floor acrobatics. // New to North Beach is a training gym focused on small group fitness, but unlike the many excellent and hardcore gyms across town, TribeFit (222 Columbus Ave. #220, North Beach) offers an Exercise Basics and Movement class as a gentle crash course on proper form for popular movements used in standard classes here and elsewhere.

-While the dream might be to have JLaw's personal trainer leading us through workouts, showing us what to eat and checking in with check-ins on our progress to starring in the next Marvel movie, the next best thing might be SF's newest digital fitness startup Everfit.
-A Slack-enabled 'trainer in your pocket' creates weekly workout plans, nutrition plans and recovery plans with regular check-ins on progress and encouragement along the way. // Like a magical gym where you can take class at any time from all of your fitness faves, Cody App features classes from sculpting to Acroyoga taught by superstar instructors (including the Bay Area's own Janet Stone) that can be purchased á la carte or in training bundles without an ongoing subscription. // Just launched in the Bay Area in January 2017, Handstand is an on-demand personal training app for finding a thoroughly vetted (and affordable) trainer or coach that can help you strength train or fine-tune your yoga technique on your own schedule. // The app for exploring new studios and buying classes at a discount, ZenRez has a large inventory of classes offered by an impressive roster of partner yoga studios. // Friends have gone from couch to 10K using Aaptiv, an audio app that specializes in running and yoga for any level of fitness, and provides goal-based challenges and coaching along the way.
+While it might be the dream to have JLaw's personal trainer leading us through workouts and showing us what to eat while we're busy starring in the next Marvel movie, the next best thing might be SF's newest digital fitness startup, Everfit.
+A Slack-enabled "trainer in your pocket" creates workout, nutrition and recovery plans with regular check-ins on progress and encouragement along the way. // Like a magical gym where you can take class at any time from all of your fitness faves, Cody App features classes from sculpting to acroyoga taught by superstar instructors (including the Bay Area's own Janet Stone) that can be purchased á la carte or in training bundles without an ongoing subscription. // Just launched in the Bay Area in January 2017, Handstand is an on-demand personal training app for finding a thoroughly vetted (and affordable) trainer or coach who can help you strength train or fine-tune your yoga technique on your own schedule. // The app for exploring new studios and buying classes at a discount, ZenRez has a large inventory of classes offered by an impressive roster of partner yoga studios. // Friends have gone from couch to 10K using Aaptiv, an audio app that specializes in running and yoga for any level of fitness, and provides goal-based challenges and coaching along the way.